begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

     '             I AM IN THE VERY CENTER              '

+## LENDP

+LENDP function returns the display length of an expression

+### COMMAND SYNTAX

+LENDP(expression)

+### SYNTAX ELEMENTS

+The **expression** can evaluate to any type.
+The LENDP function evaluates each character in the expression and returns the calculated display length.

+INTERNATIONAL MODE

+The LENDP function will return the display length for the characters in the specified expression rather than the number of bytes, in International Mode.

+### NOTES

+Some characters, usually Japanese, Chinese, etc will return a display length of greater than one for some characters.
+Some characters, for instance control characters or null (char 0), will return a display length of 0.

 ## LENS

 LENS function is used to return a dynamic array of the number of bytes